Business -> Terminal loss

-When a depreciable fixed asset is sold, its capital cost allowance (CCA) class is reduced by deducting the lower of its original cost, or its proceeds of sale.
+When a depreciable fixed asset is sold or otherwise disposed of, its capital cost allowance (CCA) class is reduced by deducting the lower of its original cost, or its proceeds of disposition (net of any costs incurred for the purpose of making the disposition).
 If all the assets in a class have been sold, but at the end of the fiscal year there is still a balance of undepreciated capital cost (UCC) remaining in the class, this balance can be fully written off against business or property income as a "terminal loss".

 If the terminal loss exceeds other income, it can be carried back or forward to other taxation years as a non-capital loss.